 The African-American Culture and Contemporary Issues class provides assistance to students who are at risk of dropping out.
 A specialized curriculum assists students in gaining knowledge about their heritage, learning leadership skills, developing healthy relationships, gaining financial literacy and more.
-In addition, students develop a business plan and unite as a team to start a small business.
 Through this class, students are exposed to post-secondary education and encouraged to stay in school and pursue college after graduation.

 What areas does this program serve?

 Students of William Fleming High School in Roanoke, Virginia are eligible for this program.